fbpx

 State and national parks are ideal ways to get out into the wild and learn about the world we live in.
 Besides being an immersion in nature that is good for the soul, almost all parks these days feature educational material to help visitors learn about local flora and fauna.

 Historical sites can be fun getaways to learn about local history.
 This could mean battlefields or archaeological sites, but it can also be visiting historic buildings or neighborhoods.
-Most towns in America, even small ones, have historical societies that maintain modest museums chronicling the history of the town’s founding and growth.
-History really is everywhere you look and provides a wonderful opportunity for learning on the road.
+Most towns in America, even small ones, have historical societies that maintain modest museums chronicling the town’s founding and growth history.
+History really is everywhere you look, and it provides a wonderful opportunity to learn on the road.

 Museums of art, history, or science are always a welcome getaway.
 I always enjoy driving my kids down to Detroit and spending the afternoon wandering around the marbled halls of the Detroit Institute of Arts.
 Publicly owned museums (such as those affiliated with a state university) often have free admission.

 Roadside oddities are a staple of American life.
-I’m talking about those bizarre tourist attractions advertised from a thousand billboards across America’s interstates.
-In Michigan, we have the Cheboygan Sea Shell Museum featuring a giant man-eating clam; we also have Marvin’s Marvelous Mechanical Museum, featuring a huge collection of coin-operated animatronic dummies, mechanical games, and other oddities.
+I’m talking about those bizarre tourist attractions advertised on a thousand billboards across America’s interstates.
+In Michigan, we have the Cheboygan Sea Shell Museum, featuring a giant man-eating clam; we also have Marvin’s Marvelous Mechanical Museum, featuring a huge collection of coin-operated animatronic dummies, mechanical games, and other oddities.
 And there are so many more!
-A search of your own state will turn up many such roadside oddities that are fun, educational, and memorable.
+Searching your own state will turn up many such roadside oddities that are fun, educational, and memorable.

-Oh, and since we are Catholic homeschoolers, why not tag on a visit to a beautiful Catholic Church to your day out?
+Oh, and since we are Catholic homeschoolers, why not tag on a visit to a beautiful Catholic Church for your day out?

 Learning is Everywhere